gitname/laravel-homestead-tutorial/README.md

 [Homestead](https://laravel.com/docs/homestead) is a Vagrant box people use to develop [Laravel](https://laravel.com) apps.

 Here's how you can get Homestead up and running in Windows 7.

+After following the instructions below, you'll have a Homestead Vagrant box running on your computer; you'll have a brand new Laravel app running inside of that Vagrant box; and you'll be able to access the homepage of that Laravel app using a web browser on your computer.

 This is an alternative to the [official instructions](https://laravel.com/docs/homestead#installation-and-setup).

 ## Prerequisites